 It was in this way that REME came into being.

-You can read more about the mechanisation of the army in WW2 in War on Wheels and will be able to read about how the army was equipped for the Great War in Ordnance, to be published in June 2018.
+You can read more about the mechanisation of the army in WW2 in War on Wheels and about how the army was equipped for the Great War in Ordnance.
+I explore further the story behind the formation of REME in Dunkirk to D Day.